nizankr/linux/README.md

 Forked from torvalds/linux (v6.6)

-A repository with out testing environment: https://github.com/nizankr/PinMig_testing/
+A repository with our testing environment: https://github.com/nizankr/PinMig_testing/

 ## Modified Kernel Files